adrianaprofirei/Python/README.md

-Python Repository contains the work this subject in the final year of faculty.
+Python repository contains the work this subject in the final year of faculty.